310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/minitalk/chiaki_2.md

 {% img /img/es/eventstory/sweethalloween/minitalk_chiaki2_2.jpg %}

-{% bubble Chiaki %}
+{% bubble Chiaki grin %}
 Trick or Treat!
 Any naughty kids around~!?[^1]

 Fuhaha!
 That isn't what a Jiangshi would say?
 Great comeback!

 However!
-In a sense, Punishment and pranks are similar!
+In a sense, punishment and pranks are similar!
 Ha ha ha! ♪
 {% endbubble %}

 <div class="minitalk" character="Anzu">